 As already explained in the previous paragraph, the power of central banks and the issue of money leads to many pathologies of the monetary system and practically boils down to the principle:

-"Whoever has power over the issue of money has total power"
+"Who has power over money issuance has total power"

 The ideal solution would be to base money on trust as it did in the case of money based on gold and barter.
 The problem is that it's hard to operate with confidence alone when we have more than 7 billion people in the world, so the trust itself is gone.
 In turn, the return to the parity of gold is today considered by many economists as a remedy and a cure for inflation crises.
 We can agree with this but there is a problem of its securing and transport in large quantities (the more gold, the greater operational costs associated with transactions) and besides gold has already been and has been supplanted by the current system.